mervin-njy/flight-plan-display/README.md

   - Retrieves `routeElements` using flight ID
   - Appends departure and arrival points to form full route
   - Resolves each waypoint's coordinates from cache or upstream fallback
-  - Uses previous resolved context to disambiguate repeated fix names
+  - Uses previous resolved context to select closest coordinate amongst repeated geopoint names
 - **Rendering (Frontend)**:
   - Circle markers and popups for each valid point
-  - Lines for valid segments, dashed if invalid
+  - Lines for valid segments
-  - Table listing of parsed waypoints
+  - Table listing of parsed `waypoints`

 ---